alw1746/Joey_LED_Backpack/README.md

 ![RPi Joey](images/RPi-Joey.jpg)

-Python code support is available from their [github site](https://github.com/gooligumelec/Joey-support-Python-code) and I have added some C code here for Arduino.
+Python code support is available from their [github site](https://github.com/gooligumelec/Joey-support-Python-code) and I have created a C++ class library here for Arduino.
 For this project, an ESP-32 was connected to Joey but the code should work on any microcontroller supported by the Arduino framework eg ATmega328, STM32, etc.

 ![ESP32 Joey](images/ESP32-Joey.png)